nsnarender5511/cpp-site/crules-website/docs/api-reference/README.md

 ## Best Practices

-When working with the crules API:
+When working with the cursor++ API:

 1. Always check error returns
 2. Use the UI components for consistent user experience